SXC-ALCC/TEMP-REPO-Sherlock-Scrambles/CONTRIBUTION.md

 - Be kind and respectful in your contributions and interactions.
 - Ensure your code is clean and well-commented.
 - Test your components before submitting.
-- Collaborate with other contributors to avoid duplicate work.
+- Collaborate with other members / contributors to avoid duplicate work.

 That’s it! 🎉 Now you’re all set to contribute to the **Weave Game Project**!
 We look forward to your awesome contributions. 🚀 Happy coding! 😎